 3. Be aware of situational challenges

-Disabilities can be permanent, temporary or situational.
-A person might have impaired hearing from birth, can be temporary deaf after an ear surgery or just be located in a loud place like an airport, a night club, a sports bar, you name it.
+Disabilities can be permanent, temporary, or situational.
+A person might have impaired hearing from birth, can be temporarily deaf after ear surgery, or just be located in a loud place like an airport, a nightclub, a sports bar, you name it.
 However, this should not stop them from being able to efficiently use your software and achieve the expected result.

 4. Exclude personal biases and stereotypes